blindnet-io/product-management/refs/schemas/prif/RFC-prif.md

 > - expose an API for communicating with other systems about Rights Requests:
 >     - receiving Rights Requests from those other Systems,
 >     - receiving Rights Request Responses from other Systems in the case of [Nested Responses Scenario](https://github.com/blindnet-io/product-management/tree/devkit-schemas/refs/high-level-architecture#different-rights-request-response-scenrarios).

+### Storing General Information

+In order to automatically respond to `TRANSPARENCY` demands, Systems should store general information about:
+- Countries where data servers are located (`TRANSPARENCY.WHERE`)
+- The identity of the organization controling them, and the Organization's representative(s) (`TRANSPARENCY.WHO`)
+- The categories of Data Consumers, and access policies (`TRANSPARENCY.WHO`)
+- Identity and contact of a Data Protection Officer (`TRANSPARENCY.DPO`)
+- A link to their Privacy Policy (`TRANSPARENCY.POLICY`)
+> **Note**
+>
+> To be compliant with GDPR.{13,14,15} and use this schema, the Systems MUST ensure to include the following information in their Privacy Policy:
+> - the existence of the right to request from the controller access to and rectification or erasure of personal data or restriction of processing concerning the data subject or to object to processing as well as the right to data portability
+> - where the processing is based on point (a) of Article 6(1) or point (a) of Article 9(2), the existence of the right to withdraw consent at any time, without affecting the lawfulness of processing based on consent before its withdrawal
+> - the right to lodge a complaint with a supervisory authority;
+> - whether the provision of personal data is a statutory or contractual requirement, or a requirement necessary to enter into a contract, as well as whether the data subject is obliged to provide the personal data and of the possible consequences of failure to provide such data
+> - the existence of automated decision-making, including profiling, referred to in Article 22(1) and (4) and, at least in those cases, meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject.
+> - Where personal data are transferred to a third country or to an international organisation, the data subject shall have the right to be informed of the appropriate safeguards pursuant to Article 46 relating to the transfer.

+### Storing Capture-related Information

+In order to automatically respond to data-specific demands, Systems should store particular information about every Data Capture (and make sure to implement ways of configuring how this information is applied to Data Captures):
+- Legal Basis for processing particular data - can be different per Data Capture Fragment (`TRANSPARENCY.LEGAL-BASES`, but also for automatically evaluating the legality of keeping data upon `REVOKE-CONSENT`, `OBJECT`, `RESTRICT`, `DELETE` requests)
+- Purposes of data processing - can be different per Data Capture Fragment (`TRANSPARENCY.PURPOSES`, but also for automatically evaluating  `OBJECT` and `RESTRICT` requests related to particular Purposes)
+- Duration of mandatory data keeping, as well as period after which the data is automatically deleted - Can be difernt per Data Capture Fragment, and relative to en event such as Data Capture, End of Contract, Account Deletion (`TRANSPARENCY.RETENTION`, but also for automatically evaluating the legality of keeping data at a certain time and upon `REVOKE-CONSENT`, `OBJECT`, `RESTRICT`, `DELETE` requests)
+- Data Categories - can be different per Data Capture Fragment (`TRANSPARENCY.DATA-CATEGORIES`)
+- Data Processing Categories - can be different per Data Capture Fragment (`TRANSPARENCY.PROCESSING-CATEGORIES`)
+- Purposes of Data Processing  - can be different per Data Capture Fragment (`TRANSPARENCY.PURPOSE`)

+>**Note**
+>
+> To automatically calculate legality of keeping a particular data, Systems MUST track events such as Data Capture, End of Contract, Account Deletion

 ## Questions and Discussion Topics